 French fries are usually lacking in nutrients and contain added fat from oil and the frying process, making them a less healthful option.
 Fries also typically contain high amounts of sodium, which can counteract the benefits of potassium.

 Leafy greens are some of the most nutritious foods available.
-One study found that eating a serving per day of leafy green vegetables may help slow age-related cognitive decline.

 - A cup of cooked Swiss chard contains 962 mg of potassium.